felipearmat/clojure-react-app/README.md

 ### Back-End Linting

-For linting the back-end, use the following command in the app terminal:
+For back-end linting, use the following command in the app terminal:

 ```clojure
 clj-kondo --lint .